mattrussi/gitlab-com-runbooks/howto/k8s-cluster-upgrade.md

     * setting `version` to that of the above
   * [ ] tf apply will perform an upgrade of the node pool
     * the upgrade will be performed 1 node at a time
-    * terraform has a hard coded timeout for 10 minutes
+    * :warning: terraform has a hard coded timeout for 10 minutes for this operation, though the operation will progress forward.
   * [ ] watch the following from
     `console-01-sv-gprd.c.gitlab-production.internal`:
     * `watch gcloud container clusters list`